DIY School Supplies – How to Customize School Supplies & Save Too!

 This project is so simple, and one of my favorite diy school supply projects as anyone can do it.
 I love it, as you sharpen the pencils when you are done wrapping in washi tape, so it is the perfect project to make even used pencils fresh and new again!

 - Simply pick your favorite style of washi tape, and cover the pencil from the eraser end to the point of the pencil.
+(Amazon or Paper Mart are two great spots to find Washi Tape)

 - Smooth the tape out, and make sure it is adhered to the pencil well.